josefnpat/roguecraft-squadron/src/release/assets/mp_gamemodes/campaign/en.md

 **H|Miho Takeda:** *Miho grunts*

-The IEE had been trying to open up formal communications with the Dojeer, hoping to end this conflict peacefully.
+The IEE have been trying to open up formal communications with the Dojeer, hoping to end this conflict peacefully.

 Still, it's disturbing that they know her name.